Posted by McElroy Metal ● Feb 24, 2022 9:00 AM

 A product called Cor-ten is even available for owners that want a new building with a weathered and rusted look.:

 Beyond that, custom colors to match corporate branding are also much more affordable with metal panels than other product options.

-There are two main types of metal wall panels: exposed fastener and concealed fastener.
-While both styles offer outstanding cost savings and flexibility features over other wall cladding options such as ACM, there are some critical differences between the two metal wall panel styles.
+There are two primary methods to attach metal wall panels to the building structure: exposed fastener and concealed fastener.
+While both styles offer outstanding cost savings and flexibility over other wall cladding options such as ACM, there are some critical differences between the two attachment methods.

 The aesthetic look of the panels is also vastly different.
 Exposed fastener panels tend to have a series of major and minor ribs and often cover 36”, while concealed fastener panels often boast a flush or flat appearance.

 Due to their flush appearance, concealed fastener panels are typically provided in narrow cover widths such as 12”-16” to mitigate the phenomenon of oil canning.
 This narrow cover width causes concealed fastener panels to cost more to purchase and install than their exposed fastener counterparts.